kalliope-project/kalliope/docs/brain/brain.md

 ```
 Here, the spoken value captured by the TTS engine will be passed as an argument to the neuron in every parameters that want use it.

 Example, with the synapse declaration above, if you say "say hello to Bob".
-The parameter parameter message is instantiated and all `{{ name }}` are replaced by "bob".
+The parameter message is instantiated and all `{{ name }}` are replaced by "bob".

 From parameters sent by a signal(E.g, mqtt subscriber)
 ```yaml